himanshusinghbisht/ASSEM-view-assembly-file-details-interactively/README.md

 # ASSEM-view-assembly-file-details-interactively
-ASSEM can be used to view assembly ( .out) file contents in a menu drive format.
+ASSEM can be used to view assembly ( .out) file contents in a menu driven format.

 This tool is for linux distros!